Family Physician-Administrative Leadership Partnership

 Mainpro+ Credits

-This program has been submitted for approval for up to 15.5 Mainpro+ credits by the College of Family Physicians of Canada and the Ontario Chapter.
+This program has been certified for 16.5 Mainpro+ credits by the College of Family Physicians of Canada and the Ontario Chapter.

 Program Highlights